NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-fundamentals.md

 ## Definition: Dynamics

-We can evaluate the shared basis functions for the fourier series at each time step.
+We can evaluate the shared basis functions for the Fourier series at each time step.
 This is called the **dynamics.**

 The modes (the set of weightings) is fixed for the entire solution and